abhijitjagadeesh/flask-app-on-minikube/README.md

 # Deploying this in minikube
-Build the docker image: docker build -t my-flask-app . start your minilue cluster: minikube start upload the built docker image to minikube: minikube upload my-flask-app apply the deployment: kubectl apply -f k8/flask-deployment.yaml apply the service for the deployment: kubectl apply -f k8/flask-service.yaml
+Build the docker image: docker build -t my-flask-app . start your minikube cluster: minikube start upload the built docker image to minikube: minikube upload my-flask-app apply the deployment: kubectl apply -f k8/flask-deployment.yaml apply the service for the deployment: kubectl apply -f k8/flask-service.yaml